- 2 Reasons Why Dogs Play With Feathers

 Should I Let My Dog Play With Feathers?

-Yes, you can.
-Your dog can play with feathers as long as it is not scared of it.
-However, if your dog is afraid of feathers, you should not be surprised.
+Your dog can play with feathers as long as it is not scared of them.

-Some dogs fear feathers because they tickle them or feel frightened by the way the feather moves.
+Some dogs fear feathers because they tickle them or feel frightened by how the feather moves.

 Feathers are not toxic and won’t hurt your four-legged friend.